espoirMur/my-blog-gastby/content/blog/ci-cd-deploy-to-aws-github-actions/index.md

 ```

 What to note here , it all the services we have in the docker-compose file are now in the `containerDefinitions` sections of our task definition.
-However that file is not yet full completed we will have to update it with other keys such as the network mode, the ressources, the execution role we created before, and the logging option for sending logs to Cloudwatch.
+However that file is not yet full completed we will have to update it with other keys such as the network mode, the resources, the execution role we created before, and the logging option for sending logs to Cloudwatch.
 Let go now and edit the file by adding the following.
 And we also need to remove the `link` key from each container definition.

 ```
 "requiresCompatibilities":  [